yshavit/effesvm_j/notes/bytecode.md

 ### int _N_ -> N

 Pushes an Integer to the stack. _N_ is a decimal number, which may be negative. for instance, `int 123` or `int -456`.

+### call_Integer:parse @sVal -> iVal

+Pops a String from the stack and tries to parse it as an Integer.
+Pushes the parsed Integer or False if the parsing failed.

+Parsing is done via Java's `Integer.parseInt`

 ### call_Integer:&lt;cmp&gt;